bwinter/resume/Brendan-Winter-Resume.md

 **Summary \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_**

 **Senior SWE/SRE** with 16 years of experience building and operating reliable PaaS/SaaS from seed to enterprise.
-Architecting reliable, mission-critical systems from launch to hundreds of thousands of requests/day and later supported platforms handling tens of millions of requests/day.
+Architecting reliable, mission-critical systems from launch to hundreds of thousands of requests/day and later supporting platforms handling tens of millions of requests/day.
 Proficient in modern programming languages and procedures, multiple cloud platforms, and SRE practices.

 **Experience \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_**